-As one of the few points of access to the mighty Piscataqua River, Portsmouth Park is an open space and outdoor arts venue that is cherished by the community.
+As one of the few points of access to the mighty Piscatqua River, Portsmouth Park is a treasured open space and outdoor arts venue that is cherished by the community.
 However, the park's physical infrastructure systems continue to age and endure a harsh waterfront environment.
 As elements wear and as usage increases it is becoming harder and harder to maintain and operate a safe and accessible waterfront park.
 The City of Portsmouth understands that capital investment is necessary to support the health, safety and welfare of its residents.
-With the intention of making smart investments that support a bright and successful future for Prescott Park, the master plan process was initiated.
+With the intention of making smart investments that support a bright and successful future for Prescott Park, the master plan process was incited.

 Months of outreach, engagement, and listening were accessible to everyone who wanted to participate through a multitude of venues and formats.
-Results were compiled and assessed to generate a design approach we have termed "Park First".
+Results were compiled and assessed to generate a design approach we have termed Park First.
 The park first approach guides and informs all design decisions within the master plan.
-As a public open space, there is a desire to have the park be all things to all people, but this is rarely possible.
-With ten acres of land, sensitive natural resources immediately adjacent, and an incredibly diverse programming agenda, Prescott Park manages to support an significant volume of formal and informal use.
+As a public open space, there is a desire to have the park be all things to all people, but that simply is not possible.
+With ten acres of land, sensitive natural resources immediately adjacent, and an incredibly diverse programming agenda, Prescott Park manages to support an unbelievable volume of formal and informal use.
 It is critical to put the park first in our thinking, otherwise it will not survive its growing fan base.

-The tenets of design that were derived from this park first approach are included below.
+The tenets of design that were derived from this park first approach are included herein.
 With these assertions as our guide, we developed A Plan for Prescott Park.

-- 1. Recognition of city-owned nature of the park - 2.
+- 1. Recognition of City-owned nature of the park - 2.
 Use "for park and recreational purposes" per the trust - 3.
 Pedestrian through-route accessibility at all times - 4.
 Maximize waterfront connection - 5.
 Integrate coastal resilience/adaptation strategies

 - 6. Maintain and enhance maritime historical connection - 7.
 Integrate into the neighborhood - 8.
 Ensure presence for theater, dance, music and visual arts (including public art) - 9.
 Maintain different areas for a variety of park experiences - 10.
 Plan for gatherings (informal and formal) - 11.
-Maintain a public forum area - 12.
-Include meaningful invitations for youth to play - 13.
-Precious waterfront space should not be taken up by parking - Protect and preserve historic resources
+Maintain a Public Forum area - 12.
+Include meaningful invitations for youth to play

 A democratic waterfront promenade serves as the organizing spine for the park.
 The park has been organized to support flexible programming with large open lawns, shade trees, civic plazas and a more connected and accessible waterfront.
-The Formal Garden remains an important design element in a new location.
-A new movable stage facility for seasonal use is proposed to support existing and future performing arts while playable sculpture, tributes to the Prescott sisters, and annual art shows expand visual art programming.
+A new seasonal stage facility is proposed to support existing and future performing arts while playable sculpture, tributes to the Prescott sisters, and annual art shows expand visual art programming.
 Infrastructure systems will be upgraded to promote storm water management, energy efficiency and resiliency to the impacts of climate change.

-These improvements, including permitting and design costs, are projected to cost about \$16,000,000 in today's dollars.
-Unless the park is going to be renovated all at once, a phasing strategy is needed.
-We recommend starting with the areas of the park most under-performing and in need of improvement and working outward from there.
+These improvements, including permitting and design costs, are project to cost about \$16,000,000 in today's dollars.
+Unless the park is going to be renovated all at once a phasing strategy is needed.
+We recommend starting with the areas of the park most under performing and in need of improvement and working out from there.
 Interface between renovations and existing conditions must be carefully choreographed to ensure smooth transitions and minimal disruption to park programming as well as recently built work.